Gather around the table with your family for home-cooked, comfort food with this Sunday Dinner Chicken recipe.

 If you are looking for an easy classic recipe idea for Sunday dinner, try this homestyle chicken recipe my Grandma always made.
 Incredible, tender, juicy chicken that is oven-roasted to perfection.
 The drippings make a tasty gravy to serve with Roasted Garlic Mashed Potatoes.

-My Grandma and Grandpa had the tiniest little farm house but that never stopped them from having a crowd of people for Sunday Dinner.
-If someone stopped by they were invited to pull a chair and have some dinner.
-Life was so easy going and informal back then, you didn’t need an invite to pop by someone’s house.
-Sunday Dinner Chicken was one of my most favourite dishes cooked by my Grandma.
-Of course it was always followed by her famous Apple Pie!
+My Grandma and Grandpa had the tiniest little farmhouse, but that never stopped them from having our large family together for Sunday dinner.
+If anyone stopped in, Grandpa invited them to pull up a chair and have some dinner.
+Life was so easygoing and informal back then.

-Roasting the chicken this way makes drippings for a terrific tasting gravy.
-Check out these easy to follow instructions for making gravy.
+- The drippings make a terrific tasting gravy.
+Check out these easy-to-follow instructions for making poultry gravy.

 Sunday Dinner Chicken

 - 1 teaspoon fresh ground pepper

 - ⅓ cup all purpose flour

 - 2-3 tablespoons olive oil or any type of cooking oil